gannonk08/firebase-action-python/README.md

 # GitHub Actions for Firebase

-This Action for [firebase-tools](https://github.com/firebase/firebase-tools) enables arbitrary actions with the `firebase` command-line client.
+This Action for [firebase-tools](https://github.com/firebase/firebase-tools) enables arbitrary actions with the `firebase` command-line client, it is a shameless fork of [firebase-action](https://github.com/w9jds/firebase-action) but with a python focus as I could not get that library to work properly to create a virtual environment.

-If you want a more flexible implementation, an early version of a rewrite is available here: [setup-firebase](https://github.com/gannonk08/setup-firebase) that allows you to choose node and java version and run more than one command.

 ## Inputs
 * `args` - **Required**.
 This is the arguments you want to use for the `firebase` cli

-## Outputs

 ## Environment variables

-* `GCP_SA_KEY` - **Required if FIREBASE_TOKEN is not set**.
-A **normal** service account key (json format) or a **base64 encoded** service account key with the needed permissions for what you are trying to deploy/update.
+* `GCP_SA_KEY` - A **normal** service account key (json format) or a **base64 encoded** service account key with the needed permissions for what you are trying to deploy/update.
   * Since the service account is using the App Engine default service account in the deploy process, it also needs the `Service Account User` role.
   * If deploying functions, you would also need the `Cloud Functions Developer` role.
     * If the deploy has scheduled functions, include the `Cloud Scheduler Admin` role.